 General George S. Patton was one of the prima-donna generals that Heneral Eisenhower had to manage.
 In his case Eisenhower was astute enough to realize that his talents were worth the effort.
 Patton was the most effective field commander in the U.S. and perhaps the entire Allied military.
 It was Patton's grasp of the importance of movement, something that British commanbders never fully mastered, that made him so valuable.
 Patton was born in San Gabriel, California (1885).
 He the Army's West Point Military Academy but along with a World War II colleague, Courtney Hodges, did not do well academically.
 He left after only a year.
 He began the whole program over and graduated iwith respectable results, 46 out of 103 in his class (1909).
 He was awarded a commission in the cavalry.
 At the time it was not yet realized that calvalry was an anarionism.
 He partipated in Gen. John Pershing's Mexican Expedition.
 He was deployed to France with the AEF and Gen. Pershing.
 He was given command of the 304th Tank Brigade.
 Patton fought at the St. Mihiel Offensive and was seriously wounded at Meuse Argonne.
 He won the DSC and DSM.
 After the War, Patton was assigned to the tank centre at Camp Meade where he met and became close friends with Dwight D. Eisenhower.
 Patton became the the U.S. Army's foremost expert on tank warfare.

 Promotions were slow in coming in the peace-time army and political rather than military talents were often the most important.
 This began to change with the outbreak of World war II (1939).
 America slowly began to gird for war, esoecialy after the fall of France (June 1940).
 Patton was promoted to brigadier general as the U.S. Army began to expand (October 1940).
 He was given command of the 2nd Armed Division based at Fort Benning.
 General George Marshall in particular was impressed with him.
 Immediately after America entered the War, he chose Patton to command the Desert Training Centre at Indio, California (January 1942).
 Later the same year, Patton joined General Eisenhower in planning Torch.
 General Marshall was not in favor of the operation, but President Roosevelt and Prime-Minister Churchill insisted that the Allies had to make an offensive move.
 Patton proved to be one of the finest field commanders of the War.
 He is best known for the Third Army's swwep through France.
 His perforamce in the Bulge was arguably his finest feat of arms.
 He was no doubt one of the prima-sonnas Eisenhower had to contend with, but in his case he produced results.
-He was criticized for being too willing to take casualties, a chsrge sometimes levied by less talented colleagues.
-One author studying the Bulge was impressed ith Pattons situational understanding of the battlefield.
-[Rickard]
+He was criticized for being too willing to take casualties, a charge sometimes levied by less talented colleagues.
+One author studying the Bulge was impressed ith Patton's situational understanding of the battlefield.
+[Rickard] The Hollywood film has raised Patton to virtually magestic levels.
+This is not historically correct.
+In assessing Patton, a military historian has to keep in mind the enormous Allied advantage in manpower, material, and air power.
+We are not sure about the German assessment of Patton

 The College of Cardinals in early 1939 fully recognized that war was coming.
 They chose a diplomat as the man most suited to oversee the Church.
 There was great concern for Pope Pius XII during World War II, escpecially after Germany occupied Rome (1943).
 Pope Pious was generately considered to be a compassionate man of peace during the War who did what he could to protect Jews and others.
 There were tributes to him after the War.
 This view continued for many years after the War.
 This began to change with various authors began to Pious' record, especially is failure to speak out more forcefully against the Holocaust.
 There is some validity for this charge.
 Some might argue, however, that this may have done little good and brought attacks on both the Church and Catholics.
 The Church charges a campaign of vilification.
 The role of Pope Pious XII during World War II has been intensly debated by historians.
 Some charge that he was a weak, church bureaucrat, more concerned with protecting the treasures of the Vatican than the opressed people of Europe.
 The issue is very complicated There are reports of Pope Pius intreauging with the British and German Generals (1940).
 The Pope did hide 5,000 people when the NAZIs began to round up Roman Jews (October 1943).
 The controversy about Pious continues today.
 At best his resonse was timid at worst some writers view him as virtually complicit.
 [Corwell] Those who criticise today certainly do so from the safty of a more secure world.
 Another historian refutes many of the charges against the Pope, pointing out his many statements criticizing the NAZIs even before he became pope.
 Therewere also many instances of Pope Pius XII protecting Jews.
 [Dalin]